2nd US virus surge hits plateau, but few experts celebrate

 Some experts wonder whether the apparent caseload improvements will endure.
-Nor is it clear when the trend in deaths might change direction.
+It’s also not clear when deaths will start coming down.
 COVID-19 deaths do not move in perfect lockstep with the infection curve, for the simple reason that it can take weeks to get sick and die from the virus.

 The future?
 “I think it’s very difficult to predict,” said Dr. Anthony Fauci, the government’s foremost infectious-disease expert.